charmoniumQ/charmonium.cache/README.rst

    edit the source code or change a file which the program reads (provided they use this library's right file abstraction).
 Users never need to manually invalidate the cache, so long as the functions are pure.

+   It is precise enough that it will ignore changes in unrelated functions in the file, but it will detect changes in relevant functions in other files.
+It even detects changes in global variables (as in the example above).
+See :ref:`Detecting Changes in Functions` for details.

 2. **Useful between runs and across machines:** A cache can be shared on the network, so that if *any* machine has computed the function for the same